robeady/injectron-node/README.md

 Injected JS will be evaluated; for injected CSS, a script will be injected that adds the CSS to the main stylesheet.

-This script will launch the target app then attempt injection into every discovered window/webview over a period of several seconds.
+This script will launch the target app (with arguments if provided) then attempt injection into every discovered window/webview over a period of several seconds.

 ## Installation